Rei-SwitchBot/faq/en-us-second-reply/Roller Shade.md

 *If you have already provided this information, our team will review it and follow up with you shortly.
 Thank you for your patience, and please let us know if you need further assistance. *Kindly note that free replacement services may not be available for devices that are no longer under warranty or were purchased through non-official channels.

 ---
-### Can I Use SwitchBot Curtain Solar Panel for My Roller Shade?

-It depends on the model of the solar panel you have:
-Curtain 3 Solar Panel: Not compatible.
-The Curtain 3 solar panel has a foldable design that, when connected to the Roller Shade, would face the window at a right angle, limiting its exposure to sunlight and making solar charging ineffective.

-Older Model Curtain Solar Panel: Compatible.
-You can use the older version of the Curtain solar panel with the Roller Shade.
-To ensure proper installation, attach the solar panel securely using 3M double-sided adhesive tape (not included)

----
-### What Material Is the Roller Shade Fabric Made Of?

-The material of SwitchBot Roller Shade fabric is polyester fiber + PVC.

----
 ### Troubleshooting SwitchBot Roller Shade Gets Stuck and Cannot Open or Close Properly